Skip to main contentArrow Right

 While RBAC is widely used today, the underlying technology and principles it is built on are half a century old.
 The National Institute of Standards and Technology (NIST) traces the history of RBAC back to the 1970s.
 The version we commonly use today originated in 1992 when computer scientists Ferraiolo and Kuhn introduced a model that was refined into an industry-wide standard by 2004.

 Since then, RBAC has become one of the most common and effective access control methods, with no signs of slowing down.
-In fact, its market value was $10.83B in 2024 and is projected to grow to $24.3B by 2032.

-How RBAC works
+How does RBAC work?

-Users can also hold multiple roles, which may be dynamic rather than static, such as temporary or seasonal roles that change over time.
+Users can also hold multiple roles, which may be dynamic rather than static.
+For instance, temporary or seasonal roles may change over time.
 What makes the role most important in RBAC is its relationship to permissions.
+Roles define what permissions the user has.

-Namely, the role defines what permissions the user has.
-Permissions refer to the ability to access and perform certain functions within the intended app or system.
+Permissions refer to the ability to access information and perform certain functions within a given app or system.
 For example, a user may have permission to read certain documents but not edit them, or they might be able to edit a file but not view the complete edit history, delete it, or change its location.
 Access depends on their assigned permissions.
-Some common examples of permissions include Create, Read, Update, Delete (CRUD).
-A hypothetical set of roles could thus be:

 • Admin: Full CRUD permissions